editing

 The Tale of Two Cuts

-3-19-09 Despite a fairly impressive amount of negative media attention I decided to watch Babylon A.D. this past weekend.
+Despite a fairly impressive amount of negative media attention I decided to watch Babylon A.D. this past weekend.
 I was in the mood for a gritty, rough kind of action film and I was pretty sure that Vin Diesel would deliver.
-I didn't really get that from Babylon A.D.
-Instead, what I ended up … Continue reading The Tale of Two Cuts
+I didn’t really get that from Babylon A.D.
+Instead, what I ended up with

 3D and Your Eyes